Yokmp/Factorio-Scripts/README.md

 There are some settings on top of the file like paths and exclude.
-Excluding files and folders goes by name and are read as literals so a dot is just a dot.
+Excluding files and folders goes by name and are read as literals (so a dot is just a dot).
 This means, you should be as exact as possible.
 So look into your zip and check just to be shure ;)

 Mod-version and name are read from the info.json file.